 Experimental manipulations in nature can provide unique insight into the process of adaptation in real time, though opportunities for such studies are rare.
 Fortunately, I've had the chance to be involved in a few studies doing exactly this, introducing populations of threespine stickleaback into natural settings in Alaska and Haida Gwaii and tracking their evolutionary responses.
 Through these systems, we can explore how factors like genetic variation, demography, and environment impact the ability for populations to adapt to new environments.

-Relevant publications: Eckert et al. 2026.
-BioRxiv, Bolnick et al. 2026.
-American Naturalist
+Relevant publications: Eckert et al. 2026. bioRxiv, Bolnick et al. 2026.
+Am Nat

-Relevant publications: Eckert et al. 2026.
-BioRxiv
+Relevant publications: Eckert et al. 2026. bioRxiv

 Relevant publications: Eckert et al. 2026.
-New Phytologist, Eckert et al. 2026 BioScience
+New Phyt, Eckert et al. 2026 BioScience

 For some summaries from specific papers and projects, check out my research Highlights!